Flor243/digitalbooking/README.md

   - Create a SQL Schema in MySQL named "digitalbookingdb".

- - From MySQL Workbench application import de digitalbookingdb.sql file present on this link and run it.
+ - From MySQL Workbench application import de digital_booking_db.sql file present on this [link](https://drive.google.com/file/d/1jqVwUGFxyA3sh3gLiAxkbEGM53-fXPR9/view?usp=sharing) and run it.

  - Open the project in your IDE.